awkwardengineer/time-blocker/3-project-plans/040-list-crud-ordering.md

      - ✅ Handle edge case: creating first list
      - Write tests: integration tests for empty state display and interactions

-6. **Restore Archived Tasks (Individual Only)**
+6. **Restore Archived Tasks (Individual Only)** ✅
    - **Description:** Only individual tasks can be restored.
-If the task's original list is archived (but exists), prompt to restore the list or restore to an unnamed list.
-If the list was deleted, prompt to restore to an unnamed list.
+If the task's original list is archived (but exists), automatically restore the list along with the task.
 If the list is active, restore normally.
+Deleted list behavior is deferred until delete lists feature is implemented.
    - **Acceptance Criteria:**
-     - Only individual tasks can be restored (no bulk restore)
+     - ✅ Only individual tasks can be restored (no bulk restore)
-     - If task's original list is archived (but still exists in database):
+     - ✅ If task's original list is archived (but still exists in database):
-       - Detect that the list is archived
+       - ✅ Detect that the list is archived
-       - Show prompt: "This task's list is archived.
-Restore the list, or restore to an unnamed list?"
-       - Option 1: Restore the list (clears list's `archivedAt`, restores task to original list)
+       - ✅ Automatically restore the list (clear list's `archivedAt`) and restore task to original list
-       - Option 2: Restore to an unnamed list (creates new unnamed list or uses existing one)
-       - Option 3: Cancel restore
+       - ✅ No prompt needed - restore both the list and the task automatically
      - If task's original list was deleted (no longer exists in database):
-       - Detect that the list doesn't exist
-       - Show prompt: "This task's list no longer exists.
-Restore to an unnamed list?"
-       - If yes: Restore task to a new unnamed list (or existing unnamed list if one exists)
-       - If no: Cancel restore
+       - **Deferred:** This behavior will be implemented when delete lists feature is added
-     - If task's original list is active:
+     - ✅ If task's original list is active:
-       - Restore task normally to its original list
+       - ✅ Restore task normally to its original list
-     - Restore persists in IndexedDB
+     - ✅ Restore persists in IndexedDB
-     - UI updates reactively after restoration
+     - ✅ UI updates reactively after restoration
    - **Technical Work:**
-     - Update restore task function to check if list exists and if it's archived
+     - ✅ Update restore task function to check if list exists and if it's archived
-     - Show prompt modal when list is archived (with options to restore list or restore to unnamed list)
-     - Show prompt modal when list doesn't exist (with option to restore to unnamed list)
-     - Implement logic to restore list (clear `archivedAt`)
+     - ✅ If list is archived, automatically restore the list (clear `archivedAt`) before restoring the task
-     - Implement logic to restore task to unnamed list (create if needed)
+     - ✅ Restore task to its original list after list is restored
-     - Update UI to inform user of what happened
+     - ✅ Update UI to inform user that both list and task were restored (if applicable)
-     - Write tests: integration tests for restore task flow with archived list prompt and deleted list prompt
+     - ✅ Write tests: integration tests for restore task flow with archived list (automatic restore)

 8. **Archived Tasks View UI Updates**
    - **Description:** Display archived lists and tasks in a grid layout.
 First column shows list names with badge indicators.
 Second column shows tasks for each list.
 Show all lists that are archived OR have archived tasks.
 If a list has no archived tasks, show "No archived tasks" in the second column.